-$\overline{\mathbf{T}}$ 1 T2 T3
+T1 T2 T3

-1996 C D A
+1996 C D Α

-1997 В C D
+1997 B C D

 1998 A В C

 1999 D A В

-All antennas are outfitted with receivers for six wavelength bands centered near $\lambda90$ , 20, 6, 3.6, 2.0 and 1.3cm.
+All antennas are outfitted with receivers for six wavelength bands centered near $\lambda90, 20, 6, 3.6, 2.0$ and 1.3cm.
 These bands are commonly referred to as P, L, C, X, U, and K bands, respectively.
-Ten antennas are now equipped with 0.7cm receivers (Q-band).
-Three more Q-band receivers will be installed in the Fall of 1995 (during the B-configuration).
-The eight 75-MHz ( $\lambda400$ cm, 4-band) receivers removed in 1994 will be re-installed in May 1995 in time for the A-configuration.
-A decision on whether they will be removed again awaits better measurements of their effect on the L-band system performance.
+Two observing bands are partially outfitted - thirteen antennas are equipped with 0.7cm receivers (Q-band), while eight antennas are outfitted with 400cm receivers (4-band).

 The array can tune to two different frequencies from the same wavelength band provided the frequency difference does not exceed approximately 450 MHz.
 Right-hand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
 Each of these four data streams is called an IF channel.
+These four channels are known in VLA-ese as channels 'A', 'B', 'C', and 'D'.
+Channels A and B receive RCP, C and D receive LCP.
+Channels A and C are always at the same frequency, as are channels B and D. (But the (A,C) frequency is usually different than the (B,D) frequency).
 Observations at more widely separated frequencies can be made within the same run by time switching between the frequencies.
 This operation takes less than 30 seconds.
 The array can also simultaneously observe one frequency within L band and one within P band (known as LP band), or one within 4-band band and one with P band (known as 4P band).
 These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously (others are possible but not supported).